 Experience a self-guided walking tour exploring the Reconciliation Place, a lasting symbol of our shared journey.

-Physically and symbolically located at the heart of Australian democratic and cultural life within Canberra’s Parliamentary Zone, this symbolic area recognises the importance of understanding the shared history of Indigenous and non-Indigenous Australians.
+Physically and symbolically located at the heart of Australian democratic and cultural life within Canberra’s National Triangle, this symbolic area recognises the importance of understanding the shared history of Indigenous and non-Indigenous Australians.

 Open to individual interpretation and reflection, the pathway and artworks along it tell the story of progress towards becoming a reconciled nation.